This article discusses Rift Valley fever, Ross River fever, Equine encephalitis, Powassan encephalitis, and Mayaro fever.

 RRF virus is present in most areas of Australia and Fiji.
 Barmah Forest virus, which causes a similar illness, is common in the Northern Territory and the states of Queensland and Western Australia.

 RVF virus is mainly transmitted to humans through contact with blood, bodily fluids, or tissues of infected animals (e.g., during slaughter, meat preparation, or while on hunting safaris) or through the bite of an infected mosquito.
-The virus live and multiply in sheep, goats, cattle, rodents, birds, horses, and donkeys, as well as in the mosquitoes carrying the disease.
+The virus lives and multiplies in sheep, goats, cattle, rodents, birds, horses, and donkeys, as well as in the mosquitoes carrying the disease.

-Arboviruses causing Eastern equine encephalitis (EEE), SLE, and RRV are transmitted to humans via mosquito bites, whereas Powassan virus is transmitted through the bite of ticks.
+Arboviruses causing Eastern equine encephalitis (EEE), SLE, RRV, and MF are transmitted to humans via mosquito bites, whereas Powassan virus is transmitted through the bite of ticks.

 Risk of exposure to arboviral infections is variable; mosquitoes differ in their breeding sites and biting times.
 Risk is generally low for most travelers but higher for persons staying in accommodations or visiting places that are not protected against mosquitoes.